MicrosoftDocs/memdocs/autopilot/pre-provision.md

 Windows Autopilot for pre-provisioned deployment supports two distinct scenarios:

-- User-driven deployments with Azure AD join.
-The device is joined to an Azure AD tenant.
+- User-driven deployments with Microsoft Entra join.
+The device is joined to a Microsoft Entra tenant.
-- User-driven deployments with hybrid Azure AD join.
-The device is joined to an on-premises Active Directory domain, and separately registered with Azure AD.
+- User-driven deployments with Microsoft Entra hybrid join.
+The device is joined to an on-premises Active Directory domain, and separately registered with Microsoft Entra ID.

 Each of these scenarios consists of two parts, a technician flow and a user flow.
-At a high level, these parts are the same for Azure AD join and hybrid Azure AD join.
+At a high level, these parts are the same for Microsoft Entra join and Microsoft Entra hybrid join.
 The differences are primarily seen by the end user in the authentication steps.

 ### Technician flow

 After the customer or IT Admin has targeted all the apps and settings they want for their devices through Intune, the pre-provisioning technician can begin the pre-provisioning process.
 The technician could be a member of the IT staff, a services partner, or an OEM - each organization can decide who should perform these activities.
 Regardless of the scenario, the process done by the technician is the same:

 - Boot the device.
-- From the first OOBE screen (which could be a language selection, locale selection screen, or the Azure AD sign-in page), don't select **Next**.
+- From the first OOBE screen (which could be a language selection, locale selection screen, or the Microsoft Entra sign-in page), don't select **Next**.
 Instead, press the Windows key five times to view another options dialog.
 From that screen, choose the **Windows Autopilot provisioning** option and then select **Continue**.

  ![Windows Autopilot provisioning option.](images/choice.png)